papsti/macpan-workshop/syllabus.md

 <img src="modelling-cycle.svg" alt="model refinement cycle diagram" style="width: 28em"/>

-We have learned from our experience in applied public health modelling that it is better to complete each loop as quickly as possible, rather than trying to produce the perfect model outright.
+We have learned from our experience in applied public health modelling that it is better to complete each iteration of this cycle as quickly as possible, rather than trying to produce the perfect model outright.
 Keeping the scope of each step as limited as possible, or even skipping steps if they are not a priority, is useful for avoiding [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis).
 Every time we get back to the **inference** step we have another chance of providing valuable inputs to the public health debate, and so we want to do this as often as possible.

-Each step leads to the next in the following way.
+Each step leads to the next.
 * **Exploration** clarifies if our existing parameter values need refinement.
 * **Parameterization** refines a model so that it can be used to make defensible inferences in a specific context.
 * **Inference** can raise questions about whether a model should be stratified to make it more realistic.